so14zy/Workout-Diary-DAO-level/README.md

 # Workout-Diary-DAO-level
-DAO level for a workout diary with the following tables:
+DAO level written in the JAVA for a workout diary with the following tables:

 CREATE TABLE exercise (
 	id    INTEGER PRIMARY KEY,